Cleyton (footballer, born 1983): Career

-Cleyton is one of few footballers in Greece to have a dual passport, one of Brazilian and one of Greek which he received on 13 November 2009, after spending 7 years in Greece, making him eligible to gain Greek citizenship.
-On 19 September 2004 he made his debut in the Super League Greece in a 1–0 home of his club (Apollon Kalamarias) win against OFI Crete.
+Cleyton is one of few footballers in Greece to have a dual passport, one of Brazilian and one of Greek which he received on 13 November 2009, after spending seven years in Greece, making him eligible to gain Greek citizenship.
+On 19 September 2004, he made his debut in the Super League Greece in a 1–0 home of his club (Apollon Kalamarias) win against OFI Crete.

 AEL

-In the 2006–07 season he helped AEL reach the Greek cup final and win it.
-He was the club's top scorer in European competitions in the 2007/08 season, including goals against Blackburn Rovers and Everton.
+In the 2006–07 season Cleyton helped AEL reach the Greek cup final and win it.
+He was the club's top scorer in European competitions in the 2007–08 season, including goals against Blackburn Rovers and Everton.

 Panathinaikos

 Cleyton signed for Panathinaikos in the summer of 2008 for a fee of €1,700,000.
-Since then he has scored 5 goals for the greens, one being a fantastic overhead kick against his former club AEL.

-Cleyton Start the 2011–2012 season well, by scoring very important goals for the greens such as a direct free kick against PAOK and a fantastic overhead kick against Levadiakos.
+Cleyton started the 2011–12 season well, scoring very important goals for the greens such as a direct free kick against PAOK and a fantastic overhead kick against Levadiakos.